-In a snow event a check for snow will be conducted at 2:00 AM to allow time to have a majority of the roads open by 7:00 AM.
-At 2:00 AM if there are three (3) inches or more of snow and the conditions allow, we plow.
-If there are not three (3) inches of accumulation we check the roads at 7:00 AM.
-When blizzard conditions exist, plowing will begin when it subsides (not 2:AM).
-When plowing is required, the entire route is done in the most efficient order.
-Operator duty shifts are generally limited to a max of 12 hours per day for safety.
+Hours of Operation.
+During a snow event, a check for snow will be conducted at 2:00 am in order that a majority of roads can be open by 7:00 am.
+If the 2:00 am check finds three or more inches of snow, and if weather conditions allow, roads will be plowed.
+If the 2:00 am check does not find three inches of snow, the roads will be checked at 7:00 am.
+When blizzard conditions exist, plowing will begin when the blizzard subsides, not at 2:00 am.

+When plowing is required, the entire route is plowed in the most efficient order.
+Operator duty shifts are generally limited to a maximum of 12 hours per day for safety.
 Operations will be halted when: (a) service levels are reached, (b) coverage time has elapsed, (c) conditions are too hazardous, or (d) reasonable accomplishments cannot be made.
-During a major storm plows may only open one lane and will return to widen roads as conditions permit.
-After a major storm, cleanup operations will be on-going for multiple days.
+During a major storm, plows may open only one lane and then return to widen roads when conditions permit.
+After a major snowstorm, cleanup operations will be on-going for several days.